 Case that reversed 150 years of legal precedence

-As a young lawyer, Tim Gallagher, defended a cardiologist in the St. Louis area who admitted to having an affair with one of his patients.
+As a young lawyer, Tim, defended a cardiologist in the St. Louis area who admitted to having an affair with one of his patients.
 The husband of the patient sued the doctor for alienation of affections and criminal conversation.
-The case went to trial in December, 1992 after the Doctor had left the country to return to his native Pakistan.
+The case went to trial in December, 1992 after the doctor had left the country to return to his native Pakistan.
 At trial Tim convinced the jury that his client was not responsible for alienating the affections of the wife, but the jury found for the husband on his claim for criminal conversation and awarded one dollar in damages.
-Criminal conversation is an ancient claim for damages that could be asserted by a husband for the trespass on his wife’s body against any one who had sexual intercourse with her.
+Criminal conversation is an ancient claim for damages that could be asserted by a husband for the trespass on his wife’s body against anyone who had sexual intercourse with her.

 Initially the husband appealed his loss on the alienation of affections claim to the Missouri Court of Appeals.
 On behalf of his client Tim cross – appealed the $1 verdict for the husband and convinced the Missouri Supreme Court to invoke a seldom used rule to hear the case for the purpose of reexamining the existing law before an opinion of the Court of Appeals.
 The Supreme Court agreed with Tim’s position and changed the law in the State of Missouri.
 Thomas v.
 Siddiqui, 869 S.W.2d 740 (Mo.
 1994)